 \subsubsection{Heatmap-based explanations: Most mixed opinions}

-We received the most mixed reviews for heatmap explanations.
+We received the most mixed reviews for heatmap-based explanations.
 Participants who liked heatmaps described them as \shortquote{fun} \interview{15}, \shortquote{aesthetically pleasing} \interview{3}, and intuitive---\shortquote{it's very easy, it hits you right away} \interview{9}.
 Some participants were positive because they often use heatmaps in their work and find them helpful for representing information \interview{12,19}.
-Conversely, a few participants expressed a strong dislike \interview{14,16}, e.g., \shortquote{I hate those things [...] they are simply not intuitive} (P14).
+Conversely, a few participants expressed a strong dislike \interview{14,16}, e.g., \shortquote{I hate those things [...]
+They are simply not intuitive} \interview{14}.
 P20 didn't like heatmaps as an explanation form because \shortquote{heatmaps feel like they should be related to weather,} revealing individual differences in perception.

-Regarding utility, some said heatmaps help them understand why the AI ade a mistake \interview{7,9,13}.
-For instance, P19 said they see how the AI made a mistake for the Marsh Wren photo because the heatmap did not highlight areas that are important for distinguishing different species of Wrens (e.g., Marsh Wren has a white eyebrow that House Wren doesn't).
+Regarding utility, some said heatmaps help them understand how the AI had made a mistake \interview{7,9,13}.
+For instance, P19 said they see how the AI made a mistake for the Marsh Wren photo because the heatmap (in Fig. \ref{fig:xai_eg}) did not highlight areas that are important for distinguishing different species of Wrens (e.g., Marsh Wren has a white eyebrow that House Wren doesn't).
 However, many participants criticized that the shown heatmaps were too coarse and uninformative \interview{1,2,3,4,6,10,11,16,17,19}. \shortquote{It's just highlighting the bird} was a common remark.
 Participants said heatmaps would be more helpful if they highlight a few salient features of the bird, just like how human birders focus on a few field markers when identifying birds.

-Finally, some participants thought heatmaps explanations were inherently limited by its form.
+Finally, some participants thought heatmap-based explanations were inherently limited by its form.
 P9, P11, and P17 said heatmaps were unsatisfying because they don't answer the ``why'' question.
 Regarding heatmaps' highlighted regions, P17 asked: \shortquote{Yes it's important, but why was it important?} Other participants were dissatisfied because heatmaps lacked actionable information \interview{9,11}.
 They said knowing which parts of the photo were important to the AI does not help them change their behavior to help the AI be more correct in future uses.